Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Shared platform, sales-only features, service-only features, pricing under the unified UPC, and 6 decision scenarios that end the argument.

-The "Sales Cloud or Service Cloud" question only feels like a binary choice if you've never deployed both.
-In practice, every customer-facing org has both — sometimes from day one, more often by year two.
-The real questions are: which do you start with, what's actually cloud-specific (vs platform), and how does pricing work in the unified license model?
+The "Sales Cloud or Service Cloud" question only feels like a binary choice if you have never deployed both.
+In practice, every customer-facing org has both.
+Sometimes from day one, more often by year two.
+The real questions are: which do you start with, what is actually cloud-specific (versus platform), and how does pricing work in the unified license model?

 This guide answers all three.